genomicsclass/labs/rnaseq/r_bioc_links.md

 * [RStudio](http://www.rstudio.com/)
 * [Bioconductor](http://bioconductor.org/install)

-We will allow either R version 3.1.3, 3.2.0 or 3.2.4 for this class.

-* R 3.1.3 is linked to Bioconductor version 3.0
-* R 3.2.0 is linked to Bioconductor version 3.1
-* R 3.2.4 is linked to Bioconductor version 3.2

 Once you have installed R, running the following lines in your console will install Bioconductor:

 ```